pedroetb/pedroetb-projects-fail2ban/README.md

 ### fail2ban-input

 This service is deployed using global mode (a container for each Docker Swarm node), and is responsible for blocking unauthorized SSH login tries.
-Read logs from system on each node at `/var/log/auth.log`.
+Reads logs from system on each node at `/var/log/auth.log`.

 ### fail2ban-docker

-This service is deployed using replicated mode with node label restrictions (a container for each Docker Swarm node meeting label requirements, with a configurable maximum number of replicas), and is responsible for blocking unauthorized HTTPS requests.
-Read logs from `traefik` on each node at local volume `traefik-log-vol`.
+This service is deployed using global mode with placement restrictions (a container for each Docker Swarm node meeting label requirements), and is responsible for blocking unauthorized HTTPS requests.
+Reads logs from `traefik` on each node at local volume `traefik-log-vol`.

 ## Configuration